Abbazzabba/Raspberry-Pi-5-NAS/README.md

 ```

 ## Step 8 (OMV First Launch)
-- In your favorite web-browser, input the IP address of the Raspberry Pi, it will take you to the home screen of OpenMediaVault.
+- In your preferred web browser, enter the Raspberry Pi’s IP address into the address bar to access the OpenMediaVault home screen.

 ![OMV](Images/OpenMediaVault.png)
 - *Default User: admin